Cristo Reyes: Career

 Reyes was beaten 6–4 by Andrew Davidson in the second round of the 2016 UK Open.
 At the fifth Players Championship event he reached the quarter-finals of a Pro Tour event for the first time and was edged out 6–5 by Robbie Green.
 A 6–2 win over Mensur Suljović saw him advance to the semi-finals of the 11th event, where he lost 6–4 to Joe Cullen.
 A win would have seen Reyes qualify for the World Matchplay.
 Two further quarter-finals did see him qualify for the World Grand Prix for the first time and his first round match went to a deciding leg, which Kyle Anderson won.
 A 6–4 win over Robert Thornton saw Reyes reach the second round of the European Championship for the second year in a row and he lost 10–7 to Peter Wright.
 Reyes closed out the major events of 2016 with a 6–5 loss to Berry van Peer in the opening round of the Players Championship Finals.

 Reyes had a checkout percentage of 60 as he edged out Dimitri Van den Bergh 3–2 at the 2017 World Championship and faced Michael van Gerwen in round two.
 He missed one dart against Van Gerwen to square the match at 3–3 and lost 4–2 despite averaging a superior 106.07.
 This set a new record for the highest losing average at the World Championships for a few days until Raymond van Barneveld was eliminated by Van Gerwen in the semi-finals with him averaging 109.34.
-Reyes and Antonio Alcinas were whitewashed 4–0 in the deciding doubles match in the second round of the World Cup to the Singapore team of Paul Lim and Harith Lim.
+Reyes and Toni Alcinas were whitewashed 4–0 in the deciding doubles match in the second round of the World Cup to the Singapore team of Paul Lim and Harith Lim.

+In November 2025, Reyes qualified for the 2026 World Championship, his first World Championship in six years, by beating Ricardo Perez 7–4 in the final of the Mediterranean qualifier.